High-dimensional ridge regression with random features for non-identically distributed data with a variance profile: Numerical experiments

 \section{Numerical experiments}

 This section gathers numerical experiments that illustrate the theoretical results of this work.
-These experiments are conducted for simulated data following a mixture model with variance profiles as in \eqref{eq:profileMNIST} that are computed from the MNIST database as explained in Section \ref{sec:mixture}.
+These experiments are conducted for simulated data following a mixture model with variance profiles as in \eqref{eq:profileMNIST} that are computed from the MNIST database as explained in Section \ref{sec:mixture}, but with images that are subsampled to be of size $p=50$.
+Apart from Figure~\ref{fig:Laplace}, all the numerical experiments reported in this section are conducted with i.i.d.\ standard Gaussian entries for $X_n'$.
+We also repeated these experiments with other input distributions satisfying Assumption~\ref{hyp:moments-analytical}; Figure~\ref{fig:Laplace}, for instance, presents the case of the Laplace distribution.
+In all such cases, we obtained quantitatively very similar results.
+This observation provides additional empirical support for the robustness of our theoretical findings with respect to the distribution of the design entries, as long as Assumption~\ref{hyp:moments-analytical} is satisfied.

 In order to compute $ E^{\square}_{\text{train}} $ and $ E^{\square}_{\text{test}} $, it is needed to calculate the matrix $ \mathfrak{Q}^\square $.
 Although we do not possess an explicit analytical expression for this matrix, it can be effectively approximated using a fixed-point algorithm to solve Equation \eqref{eq:fixedpoint}.
 This algorithm plays a central role in our numerical experiments, as it enables us to obtain accurate approximation of $ E^{\square}_{\text{train}} $ and $ E^{\square}_{\text{test}} $.
 Moreover, it provides a basis for comparison between different error metrics, namely $ E_{\text{train}} $, $ E^{\square}_{\text{train}} $, and $ E^{\lozenge}_{\text{train}} $ (respectively $ E_{\text{test}} $, $ E^{\square}_{\text{test}} $, and $ E^{\lozenge}_{\text{test}} $).
 In particular, the construction of $ E^{\square}_{\text{test}} $ follows from a structured modification of the original expression of $ E_{\text{test}} $.
 Specifically, we replace the sub-blocks of the matrix $ \mathfrak{Q} $ with their corresponding sub-blocks in $ \mathfrak{Q}^\square $.
 This substitution ensures that $ E^{\square}_{\text{test}} $ incorporates the refined approximation encoded in $ \mathfrak{Q}^\square $, thereby allowing for a direct comparison between the original and approximated errors.
 In all the figures of this section, dashed curves correspond to the true predictive error $ E_{\text{test}} $, while solid curves represent the asymptotic equivalent error $ E^{\square}_{\text{test}} $.
 Remarkably, in all our experiments, the dashed and solid curves overlap almost perfectly, demonstrating the accuracy of this asymptotic equivalent.
 This near-perfect alignment further validates the efficacy of the fixed-point algorithm in approximating $ \mathfrak{Q}^\square $ and its impact on predictive error approximation.